 What does an epilogue mean?

 What does epilogue mean in a book and where did its name come from?
-The term epilogue derives from the Greek “epílogos” which translates to “conclusion.”
-How to pronounce epilogue: ep-E-log.
+The term derives from the Greek epílogos, which translates to “additional speech.”
+In case you were wondering how to pronounce epilogue: ep-E-log.

 To better understand the epilogue meaning, let’s break down the structure of a story’s ending.
 For the sake of time, we’re only going to focus on the third act of the three-act structure.